seqeralabs/tower-cli/README.md

     chmod +x ./tw
     ```

-3. Move the file to a directory accessible by your `$PATH` variable:
+3. Move the file to a directory accessible to your `$PATH` variable:

     ```bash
     sudo mv tw /usr/local/bin/